-2018 is all about taking a fresh look at the tools in your arsenal, DNS included.
-Because the bottom line is that the security measures that organizations have been relying on just weren’t getting the job done.
+The new year is all about taking a fresh look at the tools in your arsenal, DNS included.
+Because the bottom line is that the security measures that organizations have been relying on just aren’t getting the job done.

-So here are a few resolutions to keep your networks secure and free from cyber attacks in the year to come.
+Here are five resolutions to keep your networks secure and free from cyber attacks in the year to come.

 Hotter buzzwords you will not find.
 While some are concerned that AI and machine learning will replace the need for human engineers, Chris Day, Chief Cyber Security Officer at Cyxtera believes that human adversaries cannot be battled with AI or machine learning alone.
 Only a trained human being can fully grasp the creativity and spontaneity of a human adversary.
 For him, artificial intelligence is about supporting his threat hunters, “augmenting human teams and helping them go through that ocean of [DNS] data.”

-2018 is the year of being proactive.
+The new year is the year of being proactive.
 Enter the threat hunter.
 Again, Chris Day emphasizes the growing importance of this role in mitigating cyber attacks in real time.
-Their aim is to act before the damage is done.
-“Cyber threat hunting is about taking that less structured look at your network.”
-It’s about leveraging tools and data sources that aren’t typically part of your cyber security stack, and using them as a sensor for network activity.
+The threat hunter’s aim is to act before the damage is done.
+“Cyber threat hunting is about taking that less structured look at your network,” he says.
+It’s about leveraging tools and data sources that aren’t typically part of your cybersecurity stack, and using them as a sensor for network activity.

-“It’s no longer a matter of if, but when, an IT breach will occur” warns Dick Clarke, internationally recognized cyber security and counterterrorism expert and former adviser to three US Presidents.
+“It’s no longer a matter of if, but when, an IT breach will occur,” warns Dick Clarke, internationally recognized cybersecurity and counterterrorism expert and former adviser to three U.S. presidents.
 In a perfect world, you don’t need a breach plan.
 But our world is anything but perfect.
 In the event of a breach, it’s important to contain it.
-Having a plan in place ensures that everyone knows exactly what to do the event of a breach.
+Having a plan in place ensures that everyone knows exactly what to do when it happens.
 A plan that accounts for everything from computer forensics, to legal, to crisis communications will help minimize damage from every angle.

 Your security cameras shouldn’t be leveraged as a gateway for cyber attacks.
 Your cell phones don’t need to be connected to any other network but your own.
 That being said, you need to keep track of your IoT devices and make sure they are protected.
 Keeping your IoT devices on a separate network and connecting them only when necessary with strong passwords are a just a few ways to keep your IoT devices’ capabilities out of the wrong hands.